SanchiSatam/Personality-Based-Target-Customer-Analysis/README.md

 To segment the data into distinct groups or clusters, we have performed K-Means clustering by choosing an optimal value of k, which is the no of cluster determined by the elbow method.

 # Results
-These results provide the centroid values of each cluster after K-Meas algorithm is applied to the dataset.
+The results provide the centroid values of each cluster after K-Meas algorithm is applied to the dataset.
 The three clusters created are Cluster 0, Cluster 1 and Cluster 2.

 Income:
 Cluster 0 has average income of about $ 37816.80  and Cluster 1 has the highest income of about $73960.50 whereas income of Cluster 2 falls in the average range of around $67717.77.